pixel-point/mute-me/README.md

 # Mute Me
-Touch Bar Application for mute/unmute your microphone or even without it just by shortcut on any Mac
+Use the Touch Bar app to Mute/Unmute your microphone, or just use the shortcut on any Mac.

 [Visit Site](https://muteme.pixelpoint.io/) | [Download](https://muteme.pixelpoint.io/)